Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Vertex Operator Superalgebras

 \subsection{Definition}

-Vertex superalgebras $V=V^{\bar0}\oplus V^{\bar1}$, which are graded by $\Z_2=\{\bar0,\bar1\}$, are defined, e.g., in \cite{Li96b} or \cite{Kac98}.
-The even part $V^{\bar0}$ consists of the bosonic fields and the odd part $V^{\bar1}$ of the fermionic ones.
-To obtain the notion of a \svoa{} one adds a conformal structure and some finiteness and lower-boundedness conditions on the resulting weight grading, which is often assumed to have weights in $\frac{1}{2}\Z$.
-More precisely, a \svoa{} in this sense is a vertex superalgebra $V$ with a conformal structure of some central charge $c\in\C$ such that the corresponding weight grading satisfies $V=\bigoplus_{n\in\frac{1}{2}\Z}V_n$ with $V_n=\{0\}$ for $n<n_0$ and $\dim(V_n)<\infty$ for all $n\in\frac{1}{2}\Z$ (see, e.g., the definition in \cite{Li96b}).
+Vertex superalgebras $V=V^{\bar0}\oplus V^{\bar1}$ (as defined, e.g., in \cite{Li96b,Kac98}) have a \emph{parity grading} by $\Z_2=\{\bar0,\bar1\}$.
+The even part $V^{\bar0}$ corresponds to the bosonic fields and the odd part $V^{\bar1}$ to the fermionic ones.
+To obtain the notion of a \svoa{} one adds a conformal structure and some finiteness and lower-boundedness conditions on the resulting \emph{$L_0$-weight grading}, which is usually assumed to have weights in $\frac{1}{2}\Z$.